kcirekcom/data-visualizations/README.md

 # data-visualizations
-Data visualization examples using react-d3-basic library
+Data visualization examples using both react and d3.